osisoft/AVEVA-Adapter-RDBMS-Docs/content/index.md

 ## EdgeCmd utility

-OSIsoft also provides the EdgeCmd utility, a proprietary command line tool to configure and administer an adapter on both Linux and Windows operating systems.
+AVEVA also provides the EdgeCmd utility, a proprietary command line tool to configure and administer an adapter on both Linux and Windows operating systems.
 EdgeCmd utility is installed separately from the adapter.